ejplatform/django-boogie/docs/ideas/stack.rst

 * It serves at least parts of its content in the "traditional way" using templates or server-side rendered HTML.
 * It has a build pipeline for static assets, specially CSS and Javascript.
-* It uses celery to run asynchronous jobs.
+* It will be hosted in a PaaS host at least in some part of the application lifecycle.

 Solutions
 =========